openvinotoolkit/openvino/docs/install_guides/pypi-openvino-dev.md

    ```sh
    python -c "from openvino.inference_engine import IECore"
    ```
-   You will not see any error messages if installation finished successfully.
+   If installation was successful, you will not see any error messages (no console output).

 ## Troubleshooting